litex-hub/conda-build-prepare/README.rst

 Options::

-    --out=DIRECTORY     Use DIRECTORY to store generated files and cloned repository -v, --verbose       Add more verbosity to output
+    package_dir         Path to the directory containing ``meta.yaml`` of the package --out=DIRECTORY     Use DIRECTORY to store generated files on which ``conda build`` should be run -v, --verbose       Add more verbosity to output

 Preparing the working directory